apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 # Drawbacks
 [drawbacks]: #drawbacks

-One consistent drawback of this approach is how major subprojects are handled.
+One consistent drawback of this approach is how major sub-projects are handled.
 For example, microTVM may require a specific set of tutorials and how-tos, but these can become mixed in with other TVM specific documents.
 This will be mitigated through two means: